Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-A carpenter must hold a state license in California to do work on any projects worth $500 or more.
-The license is issued by the Department of Consumer Affairs Contractors State License Board.
+A carpenter must hold a state license in California to work on projects worth $500 or more.
+The Department of Consumer Affairs Contractors State License Board issues the license.

 You will need a Specialty C-5 Framing and Rough Carpentry Contractor license or a C-6 Cabinet, Millwork and Finish Carpentry Contractor license.

-To meet the California carpenter license requirements, you will need to show four full years of experience in the last ten years, you must pass an exam, have a $25,000 bond in place and have proof of workers’ comp insurance if you are an employer.
+To meet the California carpenter license requirements, you must show four full years of experience in the last ten years, pass an exam, have a $25,000 bond in place and have proof of workers’ compensation insurance if you are an employer.

 Colorado